gazebosim/gz-utils/Migration.md

     * CMake `-config` files
     * Paths that depend on the project name

+* The `IgnitionFormatter` class is deprecated and will be removed in future versions.
+Use `GzFormatter` instead.

 ## Gazebo Utils 1.2 to 1.3

 Recommended migration: